TobiasKozel/transmitter/webclient/wasm/README.md

 Make sure the submodules are initialized

-Simply set up the emsdk environment and run `make`
+Simply set up the emsdk environment and run `make`.
+Do yourself a favor and do this on linux or maybe OS X since I haven't tested this on windows.

-Put the files in build into the asset folder of the webclient in ../src/assets